nathanmarz/storm/docs/Command-line-client.md

 ---
+title: Command Line Client
 layout: documentation
+documentation: true
 ---
 This page describes all the commands that are possible with the "storm" command line client.
-To learn how to set up your "storm" client to talk to a remote cluster, follow the instructions in [Setting up development environment](Setting-up-a-development-environment.html).
+To learn how to set up your "storm" client to talk to a remote cluster, follow the instructions in [Setting up development environment](Setting-up-development-environment.html).

 These commands are: